Xetibo/ReSet-Doc/sections/comparison.typ

   beneficial for the system to be easily integrated, it is not a crucial requirement.
 - *Use Case Overlap* | weight: medium\
-  Specific Paradigms will favor specific use cases, this point will solely cover how well the paradigm would suit the need of ReSet.\
+  Specific paradigms will favor specific use cases, this point will solely cover how well the paradigm would suit the need of ReSet.\
   The weight medium is used as the applicability of the system to the use case should overall fit the requirements.
 More so than integration with Rust, if the